maluyckx/Network_Attacks/README.md

 ```

 The time taken might be a bit surprising since we limit the traffic to 10 packets per minute.
 However, do not forget that the attack uses multiple threads so we cannot really predict the time taken.
 The important thing is that the attack is taking significantly longer now.

+**Remark** : As we said ealier, after this protection, you will need to restart the entiere topology.
+To do so, exit the topology with the command `exit`, then use the command `sudo mn -c` to clear the mininet cache and finally relaunch the topology with the command `sudo -E python3 ~/LINFO2347/topo.py`.
+You are now ready to test the future attacks and protections !

 [comment]: <> (###########################################)
 [comment]: <> (###########################################)